"The Rule Of 4" can help direct elderly in-home care.

 Step 1: Identify elder care needs.

 The first step of the rule of 4 is to identify priorities or things that need to be accomplished.
 This can be done if a family member is a caregiver or if a family member is directing the care of a professional in-home caregiver.
-Families together with the elderly family member are typically the ones best suited to identify the care needs of an elderly patient.
+Families, together with an elderly family member, are typically the ones best suited to identify the care needs of an elderly patient.

 If you are struggling to identify what you hope to accomplish when providing elderly care a good place to start is through our commonly requested elderly caregiver services.